-(sele ect one):

-\bigcirc SSI standard

-\circ Optional State supplement standard

-\circ Medically needy income standard

-The special income level for institutionalized persons

-0 A percentage of the Federal poverty level Specify percentage:

-0 The following dollar amount:

-Specify dollar amount: If this amount changes, this item will be revised

-\bigcirc The following formula is used to determine the needs allowance:

-Specify formula:

-\bigcirc Other

-Specify:

-the ne allowance for the personal needs of a waiver participant with a community spouse is different from amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, lain why this amount is reasonable to meet the individual's maintenance needs in the community.
+ii.
+If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.

-Sele ct one:

-• Allowance is the same
+Allowance is the same

-\bigcirc Allowance is different.
+O Allowance is different.

 Explanation of difference:

-¥

-- iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.
+iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726:

+- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.